On The Record: Os Mutantes. Mutantes. 1969 (7.22)

-The first piece that I heard of the Professor’s was “Territorial Moods” from Stories (Tzadik, 2000) and soon after, the self titled track from Grand Unification (Tzadik, 1998).
-Multidimensional, untethered and charged, they represented some of the most beautiful solo percussion playing that I had ever heard and spoke directly to my core.
+The first piece that I heard by Milford Graves was “Territorial Moods” from Stories (Tzadik, 2000) and soon after, the self titled track from Grand Unification (Tzadik, 1998).
+Multidimensional, untethered and charged, they represented the most beautiful solo percussion playing that I had ever heard and spoke directly to my core.

 As I turned the corner onto the block, there was no doubt about which house was his.
 The exterior had thousands of broken mirrors and tiles positioned in abstract mosaic forms.
 The plants felt like they were calling out, radiating a kind of mystical energy.
 His wife greeted me warmly at the door and walked me down to the basement laboratory where the Professor was stationed.
 He looked smaller and gentler than I had imagined, nestled like a spacecraft pilot, surrounded by multiple computers, microscopes, recording devices, and ritualistic objects.

-I prepared a long list of questions and some rhythmic ideas to open the dialogue, but within a few moments, I had a feeling that he didn’t want to follow an agenda.
-Instead we spoke freely for several hours, topics meandering between: the honesty of solo drumming, why we choose to play specific instruments and sounds, music as identity, his connection to afro-cuban music, love of family, stem cell research, building immunity, strength, how to “live” the music, his current interests (which he claimed were money and happiness), and the importance of notating music in order to prove legitimacy.
+We spoke freely for several hours, topics meandering between: the honesty of playing solo drums, why one chooses to play specific instruments and sounds, music as identity, connections to afro-cuban music, love of family, stem cell research, building immunity, strength, how to “live” the music, his current interests (which he claimed were money and happiness), and the importance of notating music in order to prove legitimacy.
 He shared some humorous anecdotes about Sunny Murray having the jitters and Cecil Taylor hiring people purely for the hang.
-Also, on the music of Charles Gayle, Kidd Jordan, Jiunie Booth and Ahmed Abdul Malik.
+Also, on the music of Charles Gayle, Kidd Jordan, Jiunie Booth, Kojo Roney and Ahmed Abdul Malik.

 Much to my surprise we didn’t touch the drums.
-Actually, I don't recall seeing many drums in his lab.
+In fact, I don't recall seeing many drums in his lab.
 He did play me some electronic music that he was working on, which included samples of William Parker’s heartbeats.
-He also showed me some coolers with animal cadavers (I forget what kind they were exactly and what his plans were).
+He also showed me some coolers filled with animal cadavers.

-At the end of our meeting, he had a big smile on his face and said, "I know your energy."
+At the end of our meeting, he had a big smile on his face and said, "I know your energy, man."